willhan123/Docs/re-book/ddl-syntax-en.md

 Query OK, 0 rows affected (0.05 sec)
 ```

-The above SQL on TSpider will be routed to Tdbctl, the Tdbctl will do ddl to all TSpider and TenDB.
-After create table succeed, execute `show create table` in TSpider node, will get result:
+The above SQL on TSpider will be distributed to Tdbctl, then Tdbctl will rewrite the SQL through data sharding rules and distribute it to the corresponding TenDB data node for execution.
+After create table succeed, we will get result of  executing `show create table` in TSpider:
 ```
 MariaDB [tendb_test]> show create table t1\G;
 *************************** 1. row ***************************